 Magnesium in spinach is also highly bioavailable, despite its high oxalate content.
 Oxalic acid in spinach bind to many minerals, like calcium, inhibiting their absorption.

-How to increase the absorption rate of magnesium of spinach?
+How to eat spinach to increase the absorption rate of magnesium?

 First, vitamin D stimulates intestinal magnesium absorption.
 But, they aren’t many foods high in vitamin D. Hence, vitamin D deficiency is pretty common.
 Therefore, many people would benefit from taking high doses of vitamin D from dietary supplements.